Academic Policy Committee

 a. creation, restructuring, dissolution, and non-honorific name changes of academic entities that have been approved by the faculty or faculties proposing them, and by the Research Advisory Council in the case of new research units;

 b. creation of academic programs that have been approved by the unit, faculty, and, where appropriate, the Council of Graduate and Postdoctoral Studies and that, in the Committee's opinion, have met established criteria for the University;

 d. adoption and amendment of policies and regulations relating to teaching, learning, and research that have been approved by the University committees proposing them;

 e. adoption and amendment of policies relating to research matters that have been approved by the Research Advisory Council;

 f. adoption and amendment of policies relating to other academic matters under the purview of the Committee.

 5. The Committee shall report at least annually to Senate on matters dealing with teaching and learning and other academic matters, and on its activities, concerns and plans for the academic year.

 6. The Committee shall meet at least three times per semester during the academic year and may meet during the summer months.

 Provost and Vice-Principal (Academic) – Chair

-Associate Provost (Policies, Procedures and Equity) – Vice Chair
+Associate Provost (Teaching and Academic Programs) – Vice Chair

 Deputy Provost (Student Life and Learning)